aatishb/p5-vue-starter/README.md

 ```
 which updates the value of `data.x` to 100.
 Here's [an example](https://aatishb.com/p5-vue-starter/two-way-binding/) of two way binding in action.

 **Heads up:** Be careful with two way binding!
 It's easy to accidentally create a situation where your sketches are sending conflicting update messages.
-If you are using mouse/touch input, it's a good idea to check that the input is coming from within the canvas of your sketch before responding to it, like in [this example](https://github.com/aatishb/p5-vue-starter/blob/master/two-way-binding/sketch1.js#L20-L21).
+If you are using mouse/touch input, it's a good idea to check that the input is coming from within the canvas of your sketch before sending an update event, like in [this example](https://github.com/aatishb/p5-vue-starter/blob/master/two-way-binding/sketch1.js#L20-L21).

 ## No Binding Between Parent & p5 Sketch